 - The low rate of transfer is mainly because the SGC has to balance keeping itself secret (not to mention trying not to piss off their offworld allies) with getting a return on the government's investment, and generally leans towards the former.
 The aforementioned energy weapon is intentionally barely functional in order to simulate trial-and-error development; Carter and the other scientist are able to get it working pretty fast when their lives depend on it.

-- The second-season Star Trek: Enterprise episode "Carbon Creek" implies that Vulcans stranded on Earth during The Fifties sold Velcro to support a child's education.
+- The second-season Star Trek: Enterprise episode "Carbon Creek" implies that Vulcans stranded on Earth during The '50s sold Velcro to support a child's education.

 - Star Trek: Voyager.
-In "Future's End" the IT revolution happens because a time ship crash lands next to a 60's hippie who becomes an 80's yuppie (probably based on Steve Jobs) by reverse-engineering its technology.
+In "Future's End" the IT revolution happens because a timeship crash lands next to a 60's hippie who becomes an 80's yuppie (probably based on Steve Jobs) by reverse-engineering its technology.
 Since the Federation tend to put all of human knowledge into the computer of every single starship, Sterling was able to quickly learn what he needs to just by asking the right questions.
 His progress is stunted when he gets to (then) modern-day technology, however, claiming that he had reached the limit of what he could adapt from the timeship.
 Presumably, Sterling lacked the technical knowledge and resources to adapt much more complex technologies like transporters and replicators, even though he somehow managed to reproduce holodeck technology (a product of both) in his office (why he never sold that is a mystery).
 He was planning a trip to the future to get more technology, apparently too egotistical to realize all the logistical problems this would entail (putting aside that he would have blown up future!Earth doing it, it seemed not to occur to him that the future might not appreciate his theft of their technology).

-- In a lovely "Funny Aneurysm" Moment (or Hilarious in Hindsight, your pick) moment, Gillian Anderson apparently believes this.
+- In a lovely piece of irony, Gillian Anderson apparently believes this.

 - A quick Google search confirms she isn't the only one.
 This little factoid made it hard to search off-TV Tropes for more examples of this trope.